 An advice upon embarking on the market expansion journey is often to ”start with a market resembling to your home market.”
 This is of course good advice and also depends on your risk-versus-reward willingness.

 But if both the founding team and the backing investors are really open to expanding into any market(s) that are really needing their product or service, could that mean taking a closer look at a different-looking market, providing it shows high potential in terms of key metrics?
-Like Spain for example?

-So let's go over some relevant facts and numbers that you might, or might not, be aware of:
+Let's go over some relevant facts and numbers that you might, or might not, be aware of:

-Willingness to pay online?
+Willingness to pay online

-This is a valid question since it is still true that cash payments are very common and preferred by many consumers.
-To make it more convenient and secure to pay online American giants like PayPal and Amazon have done a great job of wining the Spanish people's trust and PayPal stands for at least 10%* of all the payments done online.
+It is still true that cash payments are very common and preferred by many consumers.
+To make it more convenient and secure to pay online American giants like PayPal and Amazon have done a great job of wining the Spanish people's trust and PayPal stands for at least 10% of all the payments done online.

-Recently Debit and Credit cards usage have gain a lot more traction, implying that the fear of providing your card details to an unfamiliar, digital entity is disappearing.
+Recent years Debit and Credit cards usage have gain a lot more traction, implying that the fear of providing your card details to an unfamiliar, digital entity is disappearing.

-The recently published IAB report shows that 7 out of 10 all Spanish internet users are buying online.
-This equals 20.3 million Spaniards in the age 16 to 65 years, 48% women/ 52% men.
+The IAB report 2019 shows that 7 out of 10 all Spanish internet users are buying online.
+This equals 20.3 million Spaniards in the age 16 to 65 years, (48% women/ 52% men).

 Considering that the amount of Spaniards going online is steadily increasing every year (Internautas) the future potential of online commerce in Spain looks very promising.

 Spanish people value social time off screen and many much prefer to interact physically with someone to buy a product or service.
+However: